 My new role extended beyond guiding them through Game of Thrones, this TV show neither of them had watched nor would ever likely watch again.
 It included things like having to teach my father how to send texts on their new iPhone (they share a single cell phone between them), having to set up my mother's email account.
 Helping my father to carry a bookcase and my mother to wash the dishes.
 Invisible though irrevocable moves toward finality and what I imagined as a kind of darkness.

-I thought of the future, of wanting to raise kids of my own some day, and remembered something the writer Alejandro Zambra had talked about, how the purpose of adults is to answer difficult questions for children, and I knew I would need to improve, before it was too late.
+I thought of the future, of wanting to raise kids of my own some day, and remembered something the writer Alejandro Zambra had once said, how "the purpose of adults is to answer difficult questions for children," and I knew I would need to improve, before it was too late.

 Follow James Yeh on Twitter.